codeInk-Github/assembly_language/README.md

 # Assembly_language

-**in the repository I want to record the experienments that I did in the Assembly Language learning.**
+**I want to record the experienments that I did in the Assembly Language learning in this repository .**

 ## some explainations

-### The experienment will be record in the exs branch .
+### Experiments will be recorded in the exc branch.
-### The experience that I learned in the Assembly Language learning  will be recorded in the experience branch.
+### Experience that I learned in the Assembly Language learning will be recorded in the experience branch.